samarthpusalkar/SymphonyOfDivineMusic/Chapter1.md

 When a house and its members are destroyed, its traditions and laws are lost.
 Once the laws are completely gone, anarchy prevails.

 **Arjuna:**
 Once unlawful activities are on the rise, women are no longer safe.
-With that corruption, O descendant of Hrishni, the varnashrama dharma gets spoiled.
+With that corruption, O descendant of Vrishni, the varnashrama dharma gets spoiled.

 **Arjuna:**
 Once the varnashrama dharma is lost, life becomes hell for both the perpetrators and the victims.
 Deprived of the ritualistic offerings, even the ancestors of such corrupt families fall.